 This avoids harmful break up of the soil structure, and managed grazing can also be used to control weeds.
 For years, Winona Farm required up to five applications of herbicide per year, which has now completely stopped since the farm adopted pasture cropping.

 “As we farm closer to how nature had it originally designed, the easier the workload becomes and the more profitable it can be.”

 Since shifting to a pasture cropping system in 1993, the benefits for 2000-acre Winona Farm have been significant and include:

-The success of Winona Farm and thousands of other farms who have adopted pasture cropping, sends a positive signal to areas of the world experiencing similar dry and arid conditions.
+The success of Winona Farm and more than a million acres of farmland where pasture cropping has been adopted, sends a positive signal to areas of the world experiencing similar dry and arid conditions.

 According to the UN, almost a quarter of the planet’s dryland is degraded and 1.5 billion people rely on this type of land for food and livelihoods.
 The challenges that these areas are experiencing will be compounded by the unavoidable effects of climate change in the decades to come.

 Through years of hard work and experimentation, Seis and Cluff have demonstrated that it is possible to integrate grains, pasture, and livestock in the same field at large scale, in a way that is profitable and carbon sequestering.
 Furthermore, pasture cropping provides a powerful tool to reverse a destructive trend, by restoring degraded land to resilient and productive natural grasslands.

 By making great strides in productivity, the industrial food system has managed largely to meet the...